LivePersonInc/knowledge-center-archive/_release/December 2019/week-of-december-9th.md

 </table>
 </div>

-For customers using custom widgets, and reporting Engagement Attributes, we found out the following engagement attributed structure is different in old workspace vs. the new workspace.
+For customers using custom widgets, and reporting engagement attributes, it was found that the following engagement attributes structure were different in old workspace vs. the new workspace.
-The following field names has been changed:
+The following field names have been changed:
 “customerStatus": was 'status'
 "customerType": was 'type'
-This bug has been fixed, and the fields names are now identical to the old workspace names.
+This bug has been fixed, and the field names are now identical to the old workspace names.